REditorSupport/languageserver/README.md

 )
 ```

-Please make sure you won't enable any providers that are not currently supported.
+Please only use this option to disable providers and do not enable any providers that have not been implemented.
+Changing any other entries may cause unexpected behaviors on the server.

 ### Customizing formatting style